Webdev-DavidM/IP_tracker/README.md

 ## Overview

-This project allows a user to enter an IP address and see the results of where the IP address is and also gives information
+This project allows a user to enter an IP address and see the results of where the IP address is and also gives information.
+This project has allowed me to use Sass with the BEM methodology and also practice with typescipt and testing with jest and enzyme.

 ## Features